 The AR3T Supplemental Grant Funding Program supports researchers in the development of innovative and rigorous, interdisciplinary Regenerative Rehabilitation research projects.
-AR3T will be soliciting supplemental grant proposals in 2021.

 - Could develop a line of innovative Regenerative Rehabilitation research by adding a regenerative medicine component to a funded rehabilitation research study or a regenerative medicine component to a funded rehabilitation research study.

-Eligible Individuals: The AR3T supplemental funding program is open to junior investigators and mid-level career faculty.
+Eligible Individuals: The AR3T supplemental funding program is open to junior – and mid-level career faculty.
 The Principal Investigator (PI) should have a doctoral degree in a relevant field and be employed at an institution within the United States.
-The goal is to fund researchers who are interested in beginning a career in Regenerative Rehabilitation research or who would like to start a new line of research in this area.
+The goal is to fund researchers who are interested in beginning a career in Regenerative Rehabilitation research or who would like to start a new line of research in this area

 For questions and/or assistance with proposal development, contact us at firstname.lastname@example.org.